SAMtoBAM/alphafold3/hpc/README.md

 # Credits
 This pipeline was developped by the **Computational Biology Research Group** at the **GLBRC** (http://glbrc.org/).
 This repository was forked from the original repository (🔗 [link](https://github.com/sameerd/alphafold3/tree/hpc/hpc))  to add clarifications to the instructions.

+# About AlphaFold3
+to do

+# Cyberinfrastructure Choice
+## Is Running AlphaFold3 on CHTC the right option for me?

+## Scenarios where running AlphaFold3 on CHTC is a good idea:
+- Uncommon ligands
+- Large number of novel sequences (e.g. 1000s of jobs)

-# Running Alphafold3 on CHTC
+# Instructions for running AF3 on CHTC

+## Pipeline description

 This directory has two pipelines for running Alphafold3 on CHTC.
-It uses an apptainer container (5GB) in two pipelines.
+It uses an apptainer container (`.sif` file) (5GB) in two pipelines.

-1. The data pipeline searches the genetic databases for matches of interest.
+1. `data_pipeline.sh`: The data pipeline searches the genetic databases for matches of interest.
 It copies and decompresses the databases (252GB --> 650GB) to an execute node and runs the searches in parallel there.
 No GPU is needed for this pipeline
-2. The inference pipeline takes the output of the data pipeline and creates a structure using a GPU
+2. `inference_pipeline.sh`: The inference pipeline takes the output of the data pipeline and creates a structure using a GPU

-## **Important Notes**
+## **⚠️ Important Notes**

 * **Obtain the Alphafold3 model parameters first**: The inference pipeline needs [your own copy of the Model